lehieulol/URL_shortener/README.md

-*   use localhost/goto/"go" to go to "golang.org" ("gci" -> "https://codein.withgoogle.com"; "face" -> "https://www.facebook.com")
+*   use localhost/goto/"path" to go to "webpage" ("gci" -> "https://codein.withgoogle.com"; "face" -> "https://www.facebook.com"; "go" -> "https://golang.org")
-    if ("go" hasn't been created yet) it will redirect to localhost/edit/"go"
+    if ("go" hasn't been created yet) it will redirect to localhost/edit/"path"
-*   use localhost/edit/"go" to create new link ("submit" -> "https://github.com/lehieulol/URL_shortener")
+*   use localhost/edit/"path" to create new link ("submit" -> "https://github.com/lehieulol/URL_shortener")